EECOLOR/qirx/parser/documentation/_02_Parsers.md

 - It correctly passes the remaining characters if they for some combination
 ## Not parser

 This consumes input that the underlying parser did not accept.
+Note that it completely ignores the successful result of the underlying parser.

 Below a parser that consumes anything but the `x` character.